Skip to main content

 Benchmark parameters

-The benchmark index information is defined in the fields on the right side of the window: a red star indicates a mandatory field.
+The benchmark index information is defined in the fields on the right side of the window (fields marked with * are required):

 Benchmark index name*